rishabhshah2005/CyberCafe/README.md

 ### **Classes**: Customer, Computer, Session, and Cyber Cafe

-We need to use arrays to store data about customers, active session, comupters etc.
+We need to use arrays to store data about customers, active session, computers etc.

 ## Computer Class
 Make attributes like computer number, availability